mckellardw/scMuscle2/dwnldfqs_snake/README.md

 snakemake -j 33 --latency 15 --restart-times 3
 ```

-I have also found that NCBI does not like when you query their databases too often, so if you get a `too many queries` error, just rerun the workflow.
+I have also found that NCBI does not like when you query their databases too often, so if you get a `too many queries` error, just rerun the Snakemake.

 ## Requirements
 - `parallel-fastq-dump` [link](https://github.com/rvalieris/parallel-fastq-dump)